 Why having one, exclusively appointed broker gets you a better deal in the insurance market

-Appointing the right broker to act as your representative to insurers will mean that you obtain the broadest, most appropriate and adequate cover for your business at the cheapest premium.
+Appointing the right advisor to act as your representative to insurers will mean that you obtain the broadest, most appropriate and adequate cover for your business at the cheapest premium.
 See our article here on selecting an appropriate insurance broker.

-But why is it advisable to appoint one broker to represent you exclusively rather than having multiple brokers compete for your business?
+But why is it advisable to appoint one advisor to represent you exclusively rather than having multiple brokers compete for your business?
 In considering this question, we look at how the insurance marketplace works and the process your broker undergoes to deliver the best available risk management program:

 Better negotiating power and market leverage

 Insurers are less inclined to provide quotes when multiple intermediaries are engaged to canvass them.
 This is because they are unsure which intermediary will be successful and they do not wish to “quote against themselves”.
 On this basis it is less likely they will provide best terms.

 Each advisor will present the recommended terms that they have sourced and arranged to you.
 Each advisor will have a different understanding of your risk.
 Insurers have different policy wordings that provide different coverage.
 Price, policy terms and conditions will vary by broker.
 Therefore it is impossible to compare quotes without considering all the variables they encompass and possessing a full understanding of those variables.

 In the context of the point above, one advisor may not have the benefit of terms that have been recommended by another advisor/offered by an insurer who quoted that other advisor – that is because where there are multiple advisors involved, insurers may elect to “reserve” their terms to one advisor and not offer them to the other.